-Vacuum tanks are used as liquid storage or reservoirs for systems that transport and move large quantities of liquids requiring sealed and protected containment.
 Vacuum tanks are typically portable and often located on the back of trucks, or stand-alone in a factory or manufacturing setting.
+Read More…

 They are commonly used with liquid vacuum systems to suck liquid out of an area and into the holding tank for removal from the area, therefore creating the need for portability with vacuum tanks.

 Many different liquids are handled with vacuum tanks, including water, sewage, oil and molten metals.
 Applications such as: septic system maintenance, molten steel refineries, industrial liquids, construction sites, campgrounds, grease trap services, portable toilet service, and agricultural processes like manure spreading and vegetable harvesting all use pressure tanks to move and contain liquids.

 Vacuum tanks are typically measured in gallons and can range greatly in size depending on their applications.
 The interior walls need to be smooth without grooves or imperfections, as they need to be thoroughly cleaned in between storing or processing.
 These tanks must be very corrosion resistant, and are either made of steel, stainless steel or aluminum.

 For added strength, many high pressure vessels are constructed of a double wall, and undergo further strength and resistance building in secondary processing operations.

 Pumps are used with process tanks in order to create the pressure required to create a vacuum.
 Some pumps are small enough to be powered by a vehicle engine, while others require a larger, separately powered pump.
 In choosing the construction design and material choice for a vacuum tank, the water-tightness of the vessel is a priority.